t2-project/documentation/source/guides/kube.rst

 Load Generation
 ===============

-You can generate load manually by sending requests to the UIBackend (or using the UI, once it is there).
+You can generate load manually by sending requests to the UIBackend (or using the UI, but it is ugly).
 Confer the `UI Backend's README <https://github.com/t2-project/uibackend>`__ on how to talk to the UI Backend.

 Or you can use a Load Generator to send request.
-I recommend `Apache JMeter <https://jmeter.apache.org/>`__.
+We recommend `Apache JMeter <https://jmeter.apache.org/>`__.

 Apache JMeter
 -------------

-To run the T2 Store with the JMeter Load Generator, you must do the following :
+To run the T2 Store with the JMeter Load Generator, do the following :

 #.
 Deploy the T2 Store
+#.
+Make sure that the UI-Backend is accessible from outside the cluster - unless you want to put the load generator onto the cluster.
 #.
 Install JMeter
 #.
 Create or download a load profile
 #.
 Run the load generator